 The root crown must be above soil level by 1-2".
 In zone 9, locate on the north side of

-a structure where it receives full winter shade on its trunk and full summer sun on its leaves.
+a structure where it receives full, all-day shade on its trunk and surrounding ground between

-This will allow it to accumulate more chill hours.
+October 21 and February 21.
+This will help it accumulate more chill hours.

 Prune: In winter, remove dead, broken and diseased limbs.

 Remove crossing limbs and those that do not promote a strong structure.